mkarneim/pojobuilder/README.md

 	}

 The @GeneratePojoBuilder annotation tells the annotation processor to create a new Java source file with the name "ContactBuilder" into the same package.
+If you want the generated Builder to use a specific constructor of your POJO then annotate it with @ConstructorProperties and specify the corresponding field names of the parameters.

 Have a look at ["samples/src/generated/java/pojos/ContactBuilder.java"] to see the generated source code.

 Here is an example of how you can use the generated "ContactBuilder" from your code: